jtkovacs/jtkovacs.github.io/REFS/TOCS/DBMS_TOC.md

 #### Manage tables

 - **Create PK:** Right click table > Design > Select field, click key icon > In column properties window, change Identity Specification to “yes”
+- A database has a default PRIMARY **filegroup;** you can create other filegroups, e.g. to hold tables that should be read-only.
 - **Inspect relationships:**
     - [Database] > [Table] > Keys
     - [Database] > Database diagrams